 Elizabeth Stearns, Ph.D.

 Elizabeth Stearns is the lead PI on the ROOTS of STEM research project.
 Dr. Stearns has received funding for her work from the American Educational Research Association, the National Science Foundation, the Institute for Education Sciences, and the Spencer Foundation.
-Her research interests include structural influences on the processes of college-going and choice of college major, transitions to adulthood, and gender, racial, and socioeconomic inequalities in student outcomes, along with interracial relations and friendships.
+Her research interests include structural influences on the processes of college-going and choice of college major, culture, transitions to adulthood, and gender, racial, and socioeconomic inequalities in student outcomes, along with interracial relations and friendships.
 Dr. Stearns is proficient in multilevel modeling, both linear and logistic, factor analysis, and propensity score matching.
 Her RESEARCH appears in Sociology of Education, Social Science Research, Youth and Society, Urban Education, and Research in Higher Education.

 Roslyn Mickelson, Ph.D.

 Roslyn Arlin Mickelson is a co-PI on the ROOTS of STEM research project.
 Roslyn Arlin Mickelson is Professor of Sociology, Public Policy, Women and Gender Studies, and Information Technology at University of North Carolina at Charlotte.
 Her research interests include pathways to STEM, minority educational issues, desegregation, gender and education, school reform, and educational policy.
 Mickelson has investigated school reform in the Charlotte-Mecklenburg Schools since 1989, chronicling its transformation from a desegregated to a resegregated school system.
 Currently, Mickelson is writing a book synthesizing social science research on the effects of school and classroom racial and socioeconomic composition on educational outcomes.